Fermionic Higher-form Symmetries: Acknowledgements

 \section{Acknowledgements}

 We thank Victor Lekeu, Ran Luo, Ruben Minasian, Sakura Schafer-Nameki, Kaiwen Sun, Qing-Rui Wang, Junbao Wu, Fengjun Xu, Zhi-Cheng Yang for discussions.
 YNW and YZ are supported by National Science Foundation of China under Grant No. 12175004 and by Peking University under startup Grant No. 7100603667.
 YNW is supported by Young Elite Scientists Sponsorship Program by CAST (2022QNRC001).
-YZ is supported by the International Postdoctoral Exchange Program of the Office of China Postdoc Council (OCPC) and Peking University under Grant No. YJ20220018.
+YZ is supported by the Office of China Postdoc Council (OCPC) and Peking University under Grant No. YJ20220018 and by National Science Foundation of China under Grant No. 12305077.